Skip to main content

 The main reason to consider it is the sushi focus.
 At this price tier, the decision is not simply whether to eat Japanese food, but whether the table specifically wants sushi.
 Sushi Sato is less useful for diners looking for a wide-ranging meal across many categories, more relevant when sushi is the point of the booking.

-A Singapore sushi restaurant with clear verified basics
+A Singapore sushi restaurant with clear basics

 The price tier also matters.
 At $$$, the decision is not simply “is the sushi good?”
 The better question is whether the table wants to spend at this level for a sushi-focused meal.
-For diners comparing across Singapore's sushi restaurants, Sushi Sato has a clear lane as a $$$ sushi option with confirmed lunch and dinner hours on most days of the week.
+For diners comparing across Singapore's sushi restaurants, Sushi Sato has a clear lane as a $$$ sushi option with lunch and dinner hours on most days of the week.

 Lunch and dinner are both listed from Tuesday to Sunday, with Monday closed.
 Lunch runs from 12–3 PM, dinner from 6:30–10:30 PM on the open days.
 Choose the time that best matches the occasion, check current availability directly before planning around a specific date.